alexmacniven/shushi/docs/api_cookbook.md

 Interacting with a shushi vault is via the commands `make`, `add`, `remove`, `list_names` and `get`.

 This guide will demonstrate the usage of the commands.
-But first, you may want to check out the notes on (Environment Variables)[.\environment_variables.md].
+But first, you may want to check out the notes on [Environment Variables](./environment_variables.md).

 ## make
-Creates a new vault in your `APPDATA`;
+Creates a new vault in your `SHUSHI_DATA`;
 ```pycon
 >>> import shushi
 >>> shushi.make("my_password")